jdonaldson/adadt/Readme.md

 [![Build Status](https://travis-ci.org/jdonaldson/adadt.svg?branch=master)](https://travis-ci.org/jdonaldson/adadt)

 ADADT is an *API-Derived Algebraic Data Type*.
-This type is a common [Algebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type) that is boudn to field and method return types.
-In essence, they describe and define every type that can be emitted by a public member of a given class.
+This type is a common [Algebraic Data Type](https://en.wikipedia.org/wiki/Algebraic_data_type) that is bound to field and method return types.
+In essence, ADADTs describe and define every type that can be emitted by a public member of an associated class.

 To see an ADADT in action, it's necessary to define a simple example class:

 ```haxe
 class Foo {